BigChicChicken/NW_TimerBot/README.md

 ----------

 Under the root folder of this repository, launch the following commands:
-- `Yarn install`: Install all necessary dependecies.
+- `yarn install`: Install all necessary dependecies.
-- `Yarn prod`: Turn on bots.
+- `yarn prod`: Turn on bots.

 Now the bots are ready to help you win your future wars. ⚔️